-Water heater by-pass valves may be located in one of two places.
-Inside the lavatory cabinet, accessed by opening the cabinet door or removing the cabinet drawer, or by opening the roadside exterior compartment door.
+Water heater by-pass valves are located on the water heater, accessed inside the lavatory cabinet by opening the cabinet door or removing the cabinet drawer, by opening the roadside exterior compartment door or removing the wardrobe shelf.

 A toilet shut off valve is used to shut water off to the toilet in an emergency or service situation.
 On some units it is located inside the lavatory cabinet, on most units it is located just behind the toilet close to the floor.